amitrambaran/BankAccountProgram/README.md

 # Bank Account Program
-A simple bank account simulation in Java.
+A simple bank account simulation in Java with deposit, withdrawal and interest methods.